 For some context on Bahrain, its people and its history, we turn now to Salman Shaikh.
 He's director of the Brookings Doha Center and he joins us now from Qatar.
 Welcome to the program.

-Mr. SALMAN SHAIKH (Director, Brookings Doha Center): It's a pleasure to be with you.
+SALMAN SHAIKH: It's a pleasure to be with you.

 NORRIS: Now, as we just heard in the Peter Kenyon piece, police reacted to the square with rubber bullets, shotgun shells, canisters, very violent reaction today.
 Is that in line with how the security forces have traditionally treated people who question or protest against the government?